andremarinha/postoffices_maps/index.md

 This site hosts country-level interactive maps of post-office locations (Portugal, Spain, Italy, Greece) as a transparent companion to my PhD thesis.
 Records are drawn from <a href="https://www.openstreetmap.org">OpenStreetMap</a>) via Overpass (`amenity=post_office`), standardized to point centroids, and published for exploration (Folium/Leaflet) and citation.

-Further info on methodological details and limitations are provided below.
+Further info on methodological details and limitations can be found below.

 ## Interactive maps
 - **Greece** — [Open map]({{ '/maps/greece_postoffices_map.html' | relative_url }})